-Deirdre Grace joined the King Conservation District in May of 2013.
+Deirdre joined KCD in May of 2013.
 Deirdre has worked with northwest stakeholders to improve community and natural environments for over 20 years.
 Her experience spans ensuring diverse voices were included in research at the US DOE Hanford Nuclear Reservation, delivering on the City of Seattle's commitments to neighborhood improvements while meeting Growth Management mandates, and helping Puget Sound cities increase their recycling rates.
 She holds a Masters in Public Policy from the University of Washington's Evans School of Public Affairs and a Bachelors in Writing from the University of New Mexico.

-AVA SOUZA, Director, Operations and Human Resources
+AVA SOUZA, Director of Operations, Finance and Human Resources

-Ava Souza joined the King Conservation District in 2011.
-Serving as a member of the senior management team Ava manages KCD Operations, Human Resources and Finance.
-She oversees logistical and operational duties in a wide variety of program areas including human resources, budgeting, information technology, property management, procurement, grants and projects.
-She oversees the day-to-day operations of KCD, and operations staff, as well as manages a robust budget that spans over multiple programs, while developing and directing programs designed to meet the needs of constituents, staff, Board and appropriate state and federal laws and related initiatives.
-In addition she serves as the Public Information Officer for KCD.
+Ava joined KCD in 2011.
+As a member of the senior management team, Ava manages KCD Operations, Human Resources and Finance, and also serves as the Public Information Officer.
+She oversees logistical and operational duties in a wide variety of program areas including human resources, budgeting, information technology, property management, procurement, grants and projects, as well as the day-to-day operations of KCD and operations staff, including a robust budget that spans over multiple programs.
+She helps develop and direct programs designed to meet the needs of constituents, staff, Board and appropriate state and federal laws and related initiatives.
 With over 16 years of experience, her professional career includes leadership and management roles in large and international companies, while holding a Bachelors degree in Business Management and a graduate level certifications in Project Management and also being a Lean Six Sigma Certified Green Belt, both accreditations from the University of Washington as well as being a certified Life Coach.

-KCD ADDENDUM TO 2017 PROGRAM OF WORK SECURED AND PENDING GRANTS
+KCD ADDENDUM TO 2017 PROGRAM OF WORK Secured and Pending Grants